 grep -oP “(?<=GET).*(?=HTTP)” filtered.log > urls.log

 Now you should switch to Knime (or Excel, if you prefer) and do a group by, grouping identical URLs together and counting the number of occurrences.
-Afterwards, rename the columns to “ID” and “Events” and save as CSV.
+Afterward, rename the columns to “ID” and “Events” and save them as CSV.
 This is how the prepared file should look:

 Now, open your project in Gephi and import your prepared log file using Import Spreadsheet.
 In the Import as menu, pick Nodes table, and in the report windows choose the Append to existing workspace option.

 Finally, you can color your nodes using the log data.
 Go to the Appearance section, and after choosing Nodes, Color, and Ranking, pick Events.
 You may change the color scheme used for ranking by clicking on the color palette (marked with a red circle below).
 You may also check the Spline… option.
 It allows making the color change non-linear, which can be used to highlight some features of the graph (for example, making URLs with 0 events more distinct).

 Here’s a graph presenting our Onely website with some hints on what to look for.
 It’s a very small website, so the structure is not very complicated, but nevertheless, you can spot some features right away.

 At first, this might all seem complicated and difficult, but it’s really not that hard.
 Just follow the steps I’ve outlined here and you’ll be fine.

 My experiences working with graphs on Gephi have always been pleasant.
 The graphs are sometimes truly beautiful and tweaking the parameters to get the most of them feels almost like art.
 Just remember that this isn’t about creating beautiful images, but obtaining important data about site structures.